IR Information

 Risk Management System

-The “Risk Management and Compliance Committee,” chaired by the General Manager of the Administration Division and attended by managers from each department and Group company, met five times during the current fiscal year to promote risk management in the Group.
-The committee classifies risks into external environment, internal environment, and business process categories, conducts risk assessment of risks extracted from each category in terms of impact and likelihood of occurrence, and identifies risk items that are assessed to have a significant potential impact on corporate activities as risks to be monitored.
-Furthermore, for each identified risk to be monitored, a responsible person is appointed from the relevant department, and a subcommittee under the committee examines and implements measures to address the risk.
+In promoting the Group’s risk management, the “Risk Management and Compliance Committee,” chaired by the General Manager of the Administration Division and attended by the heads of each department and Group company, met five times during the current consolidated fiscal year.
+At these meetings, risks were classified into the categories of external environment, business strategy, business processes, and legal/compliance, and the risks identified within each category were assessed in terms of impact and likelihood, thereby conducting a risk assessment.
+Among these, risks that were considered likely to have a significant impact on the Group’s corporate activities and to require priority action during the fiscal year were identified as risks subject to monitoring.
+For each such risk, a person responsible is appointed from the relevant department, and countermeasures are examined and implemented by subcommittees under the Committee.
+Progress is reviewed through quarterly monitoring, and corrective or improvement measures are taken as necessary and reported to the Board of Directors.

 Risk Management System Diagram